deltatraced/delta-trace/lan/entries/2025/001 Sept 8 Obsidian note process change.md

 ### 1.3.1 What this will achieve

 With this, we achieve the effect that every file is a single atom of context.

 This also opens our entries to the power of having tags.

 Obsidian and other tools can treat each context note file as a first class citizens.
 This comes with the following benefits:
--  graph relations will work out of the box and they can have named relations to other notes.
+-graph relations will work out of the box and they can have named relations to other notes.
 - Obsidian maintains a history of notes visited.
 This did not work for headings visited before, so we can go back to the previous note we came from much more easily.

 # 2 Clarified Timestamp Proposal